Ttim990/concept-projects/CGPA Calculator/README.md

-# CGPA CALCULATOR
+### CGPA CALCULATOR
-his C++ program can perform two functions, you can enter any number of subject scores Each with the corresponding Credit Units(CUs), And the program will calculate the CGPA.
+This C++ program can perform two functions, you can enter any number of subject scores Each with the corresponding Credit Units(CUs), And the program will calculate the CGPA.
 Secondly you can enter a Current CGPA, plus the total number of Credit Units for that course, and you can then enter any more subject scores and CUs to get the cummulative average.